Current Status

 • Discuss temporary impairment and timing of consent in acute care

-VIII.
-Cultural Considerations and Paternalism
+Objective #7: Cultural Considerations and Paternalism

 • Acknowledge the limits of Western bioethics in diverse cultures